Jindřichovice (Sokolov District): Administrative division

+Etymology

+The initial German name of Jindřichovice was Heinrichsgrün and was derived from the personal name Heinrich.
+The Czech name Jindřichovice was derived from the name Jindřich, which is a Czech form of Heinrich.

 Geography

 Jindřichovice is located about 12 km north of Sokolov and 19 km northwest of Karlovy Vary.
 It lies in the Ore Mountains.
 The highest point is the mountain Vysoká jedle at 736 m above sea level.
 The Svatava River briefly flows along the western municipal border.
 Several brooks flow through the municipality.

 History

 The first written mention of Jindřichovice is in a deed of Pope Gregory X from 1273.
 In the 14th century, tin was mined here.
 From 1434 to the 17th century, the village was owned by the Schlick family.
 They improved the village and expanded metal mining to include silver, lead and iron.
 Jindřichovice was promoted to a town in 1537 by Emperor Ferdinand I, but it ceased to be a town after World War II.
 In the 17th century, Jindřichovice was bought by the Nostitz family, who owned it until 1945.

-In 1938, Jindřichovice was annexed by Nazi Germany following Munich Agreement and administered as a part of Reichsgau Sudetenland.
-The German-speaking population was expelled in 1945 according the Beneš decrees and partially replaced by citizens of Czechoslovakia.
+In 1938, Jindřichovice was annexed by Nazi Germany following Munich Agreement and administered as part of the Reichsgau Sudetenland.
+The German-speaking population was expelled in 1945 according the Beneš decrees and partially replaced by Czechs.